nickytonline/web3-starter/README.md

-# Unofficial Edge & Node Starter
+# Web3 Starter

-I was curious what the frontend tech stack was at [Edge & Node](https://edgeandnode.com/), so I checked out their job listings.
-This project includes the tech I saw in the job listings, , but I've also added some other goodies that will be helpful as well, like jest and Storybook.

-The goal of this project is to give you a good boilerplate to maybe work on a project with their frontend stack to showcase to them. 😎
+The goal of this project is to give you an opinionated boilerplate to start a web3 project.

-Have fun!

 ## Contributing